getodk/docs/getting-started.rst

 The easiest way to install the ODK Collect App is `to get it from the Google Play store <https://play.google.com/store/apps/details?id=org.odk.collect.android&hl=en>`_.

-For other installation options, see :ref:`installing-collect` in the :doc:`collect-guide`.
+For other installation options, see :doc:`collect-install`.

 .. _installing-aggregate: